harshkachhadia/units_converter_extension/p3_results.md

 Our threats to validity can be summarized in a few key points

-* We did not time the bugs very precisely.
+* We did not time the time required to solve a question very precisely.

 Since the duration required by a participant to solve a question using the unit converter was very less we might have missed to report the accurate time to solve a question.
-This could also skew our results in the form of either bias, or simply forgetfullness.
+This could  skew our results in the form of either bias, or simply forgetfullness.

 * Our sample size is small.